 • Making sure the funds you spend match your care plan and budget.

-When self-managing, do you still need to engage a Home Care Package Provider?
+When you self-manage, do you still need to engage a Home Care Package Provider?

 Yes.